 Our report Human Trafficking on Temporary Work Visas identified 797 victims of labor trafficking through reported cases to the National Human Trafficking Hotline from January 2015 to December 2017 who held temporary work visas at the time of their abuse.
 Victims of labor trafficking on temporary work visas were found across numerous industries including agriculture, domestic work, landscaping, hospitality, restaurants, and construction.

-Earlier this year, a bipartisan group of congressional leaders introduced the Visa Transparency Anti-Trafficking Act, a bill that will help to shed light on the nation’s guest worker programs.
+A bipartisan group of congressional leaders reintroduced the Visa Transparency Anti-Trafficking Act, a bill that will help to shed light on the nation’s guest worker programs.
 The legislation requires a standardized reporting system that can provide governments, law enforcement, and advocates with the data needed to develop trafficking prevention programs.
 You can help hold traffickers accountable.